ben-d-t/ben-d-t.github.io/content/shorts/adjusting to AI.md

 ---
 title: What I’m doing differently because of AI
-alias: What I’m doing differently becuase of AI
+alias: What I’m doing differently because of AI
 date: 4/2/2024
 ---